pytorch/tutorials/beginner_source/deeplabv3_on_android.rst

       finish();
     }

 Then set a breakpoint at the line `finish()` and build and run the app.
-The app should stop at the breakpoint, meaning that the scripted model in Step 1 has been successfully loaded on Android.
+If the app doesn't stop at the breakpoint, it means  that the scripted model in Step 1 has been successfully loaded on Android.

 4. Process the model input and output for model inference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^